Links: Scholarly or purely entertainment for

 They also have a very comprehensive links page.

-Golden Age of Radio - Max Schmid 's Sunday evening show.
+Golden Age of Radio - Max Schmid's Sunday evening show, 7 - 9PM.
 He usually plays several vintage radio shows every week.
 You might hear comedy, drama, science fiction, classic shows or obscure shows.
 And the occasional live radio drama.

-Off the Hook - Emmanuel Goldstein 's Tuesday evening show has been moved to Wednesday evening.
+Off the Hook - Emmanuel Goldstein's Tuesday evening show has been moved to Wednesday evening 7 - 8PM.
 It used to end an hour before 'Nuff Said! began.
 Find out what hackers and the hacking community are really like.
 Not the way the mass media usually portrays them.

-Shocking Blue - Delphine Blue 's excellent Tuesday evening music show.
+Shocking Blue - Delphine Blue's excellent music show is currently not on WBAI-FM.

-Moorish Orthodox Radio Crusade - Bill Weinberg 's excellent Tuesday midnight show.
+Moorish Orthodox Radio Crusade - Bill Weinberg 's excellent show is currently not on WBAI-FM.
 Bill is also does the equally excellent World War 4 Report.

 Hard Work - Mike Feder 's excellent free-form talk show on Friday evening was moved to Sunday mornings and is now on satellite.